 Power BI workspace is the perfect solution for development environment

 Disadvantages of workspace

-Workspaces are useful because of reasons above.
+Workspaces are helpful because of the reasons above.
 However, there are some drawbacks.

-Workspaces are not good to share content with end users.
-You may wonder why is that?
+Workspaces are not suitable for sharing content with end users.
+You may wonder why that is.
 You can give users of the workspace read-only access to the content.
 However, this is half of the requirement.
-In an end-user sharing environment, one of the primary requirements is to have development and user environment separated from each other.
+In an end-user sharing environment, one of the primary requirements is to have the development and user environment separated from each other.

 Assume that you have created a workspace and shared it with end users.
 If you suddenly make changes in the workspace while they are using it, then their view of the world breaks and changes.